gardener/gardener-extension-provider-aws/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>InternalSubnetID is the ID of an existing subnet for internal load balancers.
-Only allowed in BYO mode (when WorkersSubnetID is set).
-Gardener tags this subnet with kubernetes.io/role/internal-elb=1 and the cluster tag on reconcile, and removes only the cluster tag on delete (the role tag is shared infrastructure).</p>
+<p>InternalSubnetID is the ID of an existing subnet for internal load balancers.<br />Only allowed in BYO mode (when WorkersSubnetID is set).<br />Gardener tags this subnet with kubernetes.io/role/internal-elb=1 and the cluster tag on reconcile,<br />and removes only the cluster tag on delete (the role tag is shared infrastructure).</p>
 </td>
 </tr>
 <tr>